AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * On [!UICONTROL Edit Image Preset] and [!UICONTROL Create Interactive Video] pages, screen readers now appropriately announce the page heading when navigating the pages using heading keyboard shortcut keys (CQ-4290730)(CQ-4290701).

-* Screen readers can now recognize the various regions of the screen (such as right panel region, left panel, action toolbar, viewer toolbar landmark, and zoomable image landmark) using landmark and region shortcut keys when navigating the following pages; so that users can perform various operations using options on these regions.
+* Screen readers can now recognize the various regions of the screen (such as right panel region, left panel, action toolbar, viewer toolbar landmark, and zoomable image landmark) using landmark and region shortcut keys when navigating the following pages.

   * [!UICONTROL Viewer Preset Editor] (CQ-4290729)